 Baby Proofing Fireplace:

-Baby proofing a fireplace is non-negotiable.
+You probably already know that baby proofing a fireplace is non-negotiable.
 The hard brick and sharp corners could be very dangerous if our son fell on it.

 We bought grey, foam puzzle pieces to use as hearth padding.
 This was such a quick and easy option!
 We chose grey foam, instead of the multi-color puzzle pieces because it matches our living room better.